cirosantilli/linux-cheat/compile/gdb.md

-gdb uses symbol information contained in executables to debug them
+GDB uses symbol information contained in executables to debug them

-See info on gcc debug flags for how to generate that information.
+See info on GCC debug flags for how to generate that information.
 As a summary, to get the maximum amount of debug information just use:

     gcc -ggdb3 a.c

-To run executable and debug it with gdb use:
+To run executable and debug it with GDB use:

     gdb a.out

-it is possible to attach gdb to a running instance of a program after it was run:
+It is possible to attach GDB to a running instance of a program after it was run:

     gdb a.out $pid

-when you quit gdb, the process will continue to run
+When you quit GDB, the process will continue to run

-#commands
+#Commands

-commands you can run from inside gdb
+Commands you can run from inside GDB

-run prog
+Run program:

     r

-if already runnin, kill and rerun. keeps breakpoints, etc
+If already running, kill and rerun.
+Keeps breakpoints, etc.

+Start running with arguments.
+Next `r` calls will reuse those args:

     r 1 2

-start running with arguments
-next r calls will use those args

-removes previously set args:
+Remove previously set args:

     set args

-kill program:
+Kill program:

     k

-keeps breakpoints, etc saved for next debug session
+Keep breakpoints, etc. saved for next debug session.

-TODO format the rest of this section on md
+TODO format the rest of this section as md:

     b